Sulaimon-Rasheed/eventful/README.md

 3. Scanned Eventees - These are those that really attended the event.
 Meaning that they got their QRcode scanned.

 ### Eventees
  Eventees can see all the events they can attend and also attended.
+They can also see events they bought it ticket but fails to attend for a reason.

 ## – QR Code Generation: